lpereira/hardinfo/README.md

 Distro building
 ---------------
 For distribution in the different distros flavours please use the cmake build system with CPack:
 - cmake ..
-(Add any other defines for your flavour to hardinfo/CMakeLists.txt)
+(Add any other defines for your flavour to CMakeLists.txt)
 - make package

 Please: Submit your changes to CMakeLists.txt so we have an easy to use package for all distributions, thanx.